Return to Fern Hill Golden Retrievers Home Page About Us

 Omega Man, our first Golden

 After an extended search for a puppy that we hoped would form the basis for our breeding program, we found all that we were looking for at Adirondac Golden Retrievers in central New York state.
-These dogs are talented, joyful, love to work, and make great companions both inside and out.
-Adirondac also stresses health and longevity in their lines, and have managed to retain the handsome 'old style' retriever looks.
-We purchased Adirondac Hilfy of Fern Hill as a puppy in 2002, and she has been everything we hoped for.
-She is beautiful, brilliant, energetic, talented, and a great friend.
-A wonderful mother, she whelped 26 puppies in 4 different litters, who have gone to a total of 23 different homes -- we retained two, and one customer came back for a second puppy from a subsequent litter.
-Now retired, Hilfy is passing the torch on to her daughters Penny and Callie, who we hope will carry on in her tradition.
-Both of Hilfy's parents are still alive at 11 and 12, and her four grandparents ranged in age from 14.5 to 16 at their deaths, so we hope to have her around for many, many more years to come.
+We purchased Adirondac Hilfy of Fern Hill as a puppy in 2002, and she was everything we hoped for.
+She was beautiful, brilliant, energetic, talented, and a great friend.
+A wonderful mother, she whelped 26 puppies in 4 different litters, who went to a total of 23 different homes around the country.
+We retained two, Penny and Callie.
+Hilfy died from kidney failure just short of 14 years of age, but has passed the torch on to her daughters Penny and Callie, Penny's daughter Panda, Panda's daughters Zoey and Py, and now Zoey's daughter Fee.
+Hilfy's dam died shortly before her 14th birthday, her sire lived to just a month short of 13, and her four grandparents ranged in age from 14.5 to 16 at their deaths.
+There are no guarantees of long life for any dog, and diseases can pop up unexpectedly and heartbreakingly at any time -- but we are paying attention to health and longevity in each of our breedings, keeping our fingers crossed, and hoping for the best.

 Hilfy's face

-Adirondac Hilfy of Fern Hill CD ASCA CD CGC
+Adirondac Hilfy of Fern Hill CDX OD CCA TDI CGC ASCA-CD

 Penny's portrait, 3 years